Who Can Be a Mortgage Guarantor?

 Can you be a guarantor for more than one mortgage?

 Not really.
-You can support a joint mortgage with two applicants, so long as your relationship to one of them is deemed acceptable by the lender, i.e if they need you to be family.
+You can support a joint mortgage with two applicants so long as the lender deems your relationship to one of them acceptable, i.e., if they need you to be family.

-In the vast majority of cases, however, individuals can only guarantor one loan at a time, especially if it’s a high-value loan such as a mortgage.
-As soon as the term ends or your minimum commitment to that agreement is met, however, you would be free to act as a guarantor for another person/loan.
+In most cases, however, individuals can only guarantor one loan at a time, especially if it’s a high-value loan such as a mortgage.
+As soon as the term ends or your minimum commitment to that agreement is met, you will be free to act as a guarantor for another person or loan.

 Get matched with a guarantor mortgage specialist

-Guarantor mortgages present a great option to help someone you care about to afford their own home, however, the criteria that individuals need to meet in order to perform this function are typically stringent, in some cases, more so than they are for the applicant.
+Guarantor mortgages present a great option for helping someone you care about afford their own home.
+However, the criteria that individuals need to meet to perform this function are typically stringent, in some cases more so than they are for the applicant.
 It’s therefore important to apply for a guarantor mortgage with the ideal lender for the circumstances of both the borrower and the guarantor.

-Finding the right lender in this situation can be tricky, especially if your guarantor is not an immediate member of your family.
-The brokers we work with have expert knowledge in this area and will be able to recommend a lender that can help you, no matter what your relationship to your guarantor is.
+Finding the right lender in this situation can be tricky, especially if your guarantor is not an immediate family member.
+The brokers we work with have expert knowledge in this area and will be able to recommend a lender that can help you, no matter your relationship with your guarantor.

-Our free broker-matching service will pair you with one of these experts, who can get the ball rolling for you immediately.
-Their first consultation is always free, and there’s no obligation to take things further, meaning you won’t pay anything if they’re unable to secure you a mortgage.
-Call now on 0808 189 2301 or make an enquiry and we’ll match you with your ideal guarantor mortgage advisor for a free, no-obligation chat today.
+Our broker-matching service will pair you with one of these experts, who can get the ball rolling for you immediately.
+There’s no obligation to take things further, meaning you won’t pay anything if they’re unable to secure you a mortgage.
+Call now on 0330 818 7026 or enquire, and we’ll match you with your ideal guarantor mortgage advisor for a no-obligation chat today.

 FAQs

 Possibly, it depends on the terms of the individual agreement.
-Some lenders expect the guarantor to remain in place throughout the entire mortgage term, especially where there is little evidence to suggest that the applicant’s income will increase in time.
+Some lenders expect the guarantor to remain in place throughout the entire mortgage term, especially where there is little evidence that the applicant’s income will increase over time.

-It’s unlikely that you will be released from the mortgage under any other circumstances short of repaying the full debt, unless you are within the initial 14-day cooling-off period, at which point the arrangement can still be cancelled.
+It’s unlikely that you will be released from the mortgage under any circumstances other than repaying the full debt unless you are within the initial 14-day cooling-off period, at which point the arrangement can still be cancelled.

 When you apply for any form of borrowing, the lender will assess your total outgoings, including your financial responsibility as a guarantor.
-It could therefore affect your future ability to borrow money, and particularly to get a mortgage yourself, if your expendable income is unable to support more borrowing.
+It could, therefore, affect your future ability to borrow money, particularly to get a mortgage yourself, if your expendable income cannot support more borrowing.

 Ask a quick question